manfredsteyer/ngx-build-plus/lib/README.md

 # ngx-build-plus

+** This works with CLI 7.x; for CLI 8.x+ it is not updated b/c those versions come with a baked-in feature for differential loading **

 Extend the Angular CLI's default build behavior without ejecting:

 - 📄 Extend the default behavior by providing a **partial** config that just contains your additional settings